sensu/sensu-pagerduty-handler/README.md

   id: PAGERDUTY_TOKEN
 ```

-#### Argument Annotations
+### Argument annotations

-All arguments for this handler are tunable on a per entity or check basis based
+You can tune all arguments for the Sensu PagerDuty Handler on a per entity or per check basis based on annotations.
-on annotations.
-The annotations keyspace for this handler is
+The annotations keyspace for the handler is `sensu.io/plugins/sensu-pagerduty-handler/config`.
-`sensu.io/plugins/sensu-pagerduty-handler/config`.

-###### Examples
+#### Annotation example

-To change the token argument for a particular check, for that checks's metadata
+To change the token argument for a particular check, add this annotation to the checks's metadata:
-add the following:

 ```yml
 type: CheckConfig